syniol/golang-data-structures/queue/README.md

 # Queue Data Structure in Golang
-Lorem ipsum dolor sit amet, consetetur sadipscing elitr, sed diam
+Queue Data Structure  is a virtual storage in memory in which the elements are inserted in FIFO (First-In-First-Out).
+The application of queue could be an operating system allocates of tasks.
+In modern Software architecture, could be utilised for API Gateway or Space-Based Architecture Pattern.

 ## Generic
-Lorem ipsum dolor sit amet, consetetur sadipscing elitr, sed diam

 ## Processing & Memory Optimisation
-You might have noticed the used of size isnetad  of the use len built in lubtaty in go, this is due to cpu and memory utilisaton during the calculation when queue excdeds certai number
+You might have noticed the use of size instead of the use `len`; the built-in library in Go, this is due to cpu and memory utilisation during the calculation when queue exceeds a high number.

 ## Encapsulation